Clean Harbors Reports Fourth-Quarter and Year-End 2009 Financial Results

 - The effect of weather conditions or other aspects of the forces of nature on field or facility operations;

-- The effects of industry trends in the environmental services and waste handling marketplace; and
+- The effects of industry trends in the environmental services, energy and industrial services marketplaces; and

 - The effects of conditions in the financial services industry on the availability of capital and financing.